 The version of a recipe is stored in the package metadata when it is exported (or created) and always taken from the metadata later on.
 This means that the set_name() and set_version() methods will not be executed once the recipe is in the cache, or when it is installed from a server.
+Both methods will use the current folder as the current working directory to resolve relative paths.
+To define paths relative to the location of the conanfile.py use the self. recipe_folder attribute.

-14.19 How to capture package version from SCM: git
+14.20 How to capture package version from SCM: git